Minnetonka Diamond Club

 How does Minnetonka Diamond Club spend its money?

 Minnetonka Diamond Club directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Minnetonka Diamond Club tax-deductible?